djjd47130/JDVisuals/README.md

 ## Setup

 Currently, this project is very raw, but functional.
-There is no installer or anything special you need to do, besides having the Jedi library pre-installed as mentioned above.
+It includes a component package which you must install in order to drop the custom control into your form in the IDE.
+The application also requires the JEDI component library as mentioned above.